fluent/fluent-logger-node/README.md

 This option is used when requireAckResponse is true.
 The default is 190.
 This default value is based on popular `tcp_syn_retries`.

+**security.clientHostname**

+Set hostname of this logger.
+Use this value for hostname based authentication.

+**security.sharedKey**

+Shared key between client and server.

+**security.username**

+Set username for user based authentication.
+Default values is empty string.

+**security.password**

+Set password for user based authentication.
+Default values is empty string.

 **internalLogger**

 Set internal logger object for FluentLogger.
 Use `console` by default.